 If you are new to WordPress, or just a less experienced user, you may not have heard of taxonomy before.
 In basic terms, taxonomy in WordPress is simply a way of classifying and grouping the content on your site.

 The main purpose of taxonomy is to make your site easier to navigate for your users.
-A more organised site will improve both usability and SEO.
+A more organized site will improve both usability and SEO.
 People are unlikely to read through every single post on your site; users want to be able to find content that is relevant to them and what they want to see.
-Without taxonomy, posts and other post types are organised solely on the date of their publication, which, whilst useful for some blogs, can make finding older posts challenging if there is a large volume of content.
-Similarly, a lack of any taxonomy will make it impossible to filter or archive posts properly on your site, as filter atoms generally filter content by its post type and taxonomy.
-This makes your site very difficult to navigate for users, and difficult to rank for search engines, potentially leading to lower search engine rankings and higher bounce rates.
+Without taxonomy, posts and other post types are organized solely on the date of their publication, which, whilst useful for some blogs, can make finding older posts challenging if there is a large volume of content.
+Similarly, a lack of any taxonomy will make it impossible to filter or archive posts properly on your site, as filters generally filter content by post type and taxonomy.
+Without taxonomies, your site becomes difficult to navigate for users, and difficult to rank for search engines, potentially leading to lower search engine rankings and higher bounce rates.
 Therefore, taxonomy is a very important aspect of your site.

-Taxonomy only applies to posts and post types and, therefore, cannot be applied to pages, which are organised through the page attributes section and menus.
+Taxonomy only applies to posts and post types and cannot be applied to pages, which are organized through the page attributes section and menus.

 There are two basic taxonomies in WordPress: Categories and Tags.

 The category taxonomy, as suggested by its name, classifies and groups posts together by categories.
 These should be broad groupings that will encapsulate a number of posts.
 Generally, you should only use one or two categories per post, and a limited number of categories overall throughout your site.
 Categories, and many other taxonomies in WordPress, are hierarchical.
 This means that content can be further divided through main topics and sub-topics.
 The categories that you use will depend upon the type of site that you are running.